-If you are wondering what and where is the French Riviera, then let me enlighten you.
+If you are wondering what the French Rivierais famous for, then let me enlighten you.
 The French Riviera or the Côte d'Azur as it is referred to France, is the Mediterranean coastline of the southeast corner of France.
 It extends from the Italian border in the east, through to Cassis, Toulon and Hyères in the west.
 Important towns and cities along the French Riviera include Menton, Nice, Cannes, Sainte-Maxime, Frejus and St Tropez.
 The French Riviera also includeds the principality of Monaco.
 The French Riviera contains the popuar seaside resorts of Cap-d'Ail, Beaulieu-sur-Mer, Saint-Jean-Cap-Ferrat, Villefranche-sur-Mer, Antibes, Juan-les-Pins, Théoule-sur-Mer, Saint-Raphaël, Saint-Aygulf, Le Lavandou, Cassis, and Bandol.

 What is French Riviera?